jillxoreilly/StatsCourseBook_2024/Chapter9_Probability/BayesTheorem.md

 You may well be thinking, why is this so important?

-Bayes was interested in probability trees where not all the probabilities could be observed simply by counting (you could solve the problem above by just counting how many people had each combination of hair and eye colour and putting them into a contingency table).
+Well, Bayes was interested in probability trees where not all the probabilities could be observed simply by counting (you could solve the problem above by just counting how many people had each combination of hair and eye colour and putting them into a contingency table).

 A key example of a probability tree where we can't observe everying directly is in medical screening.
-We are able to observe the outcome of a screening test (such as a mammogram or ultrasound) and from this we must infer whether the patient has a disease.
+We are able to observe the outcome of a screening test (such as a mammogram or ultrasound) and from this we must infer whether the patient has a disease (there is a true state of reality - disease or no disease - but this cannot be directly observed).

 Because screens can be a true positive, correct reject, false positive, or false alarm, a positive screen doesn't necessarily mean that the person has the disease.